How Much Does It Cost to Mount a TV in 2025?

 Low End - High End | $90 - $600 |

-Size is one of the biggest factors affecting the cost of mounting a TV on the wall.
+Size is one of the biggest factors affecting the cost to mount a TV on the wall.
 Smaller TVs require smaller brackets and are often easier to mount.
-On the other hand, larger TVs require bigger and more expensive mounts.
+By contrast, larger TVs require bigger and more expensive mounts.

 ---|---|

-The cost to mount a TV can range between $15 and $500, depending on the weight of the TV.
+The price you can expect to pay to mount a TV depends heavily on its weight.
 Many TV mount models are built to hold TVs of specific sizes.
-Usually, the mount will withstand any TV weight as long as it's within the specified width range.
-However, some mounts—particularly those at the lower end of the price range—might have weight limits, so check to be safe.
+Usually, the TV mount will withstand any weight within the specified size range.
+However, some mounts—particularly those at the lower end of the price range—might have weight limits, so check to be sure.

 ---|---|